Cyclopentadienyliron dicarbonyl dimer: Fp(η2-alkene)+, Fp(η2-alkyne)+ and other "Fp+"

 Reaction of NaFp with an epoxide followed by acid-promoted dehydration also affords alkene complexes.
 Fp(alkene)+ are stable with respect to bromination, hydrogenation, and acetoxymercuration, but the alkene is easily released with sodium iodide in acetone or by warming with acetonitrile.

 The alkene ligand in these cations is activated toward attack by nucleophiles, opening the way to a number of carbon–carbon bond-forming reactions.
 Nucleophilic additions usually occur at the more substituted carbon.
 This regiochemistry is attributed to the greater positive charge density at this position.
 The regiocontrol is often modest.
 The addition of the nucleophile is completely stereoselective, occurring anti to the Fp group.
 Analogous Fp(alkyne)+ complexes are also reported to undergo nucleophilic addition reactions by various carbon, nitrogen, and oxygen nucleophiles.

-Fp(alkene)+ and Fp(alkyne)+ π-complexes are also quite acidic at the allylic and propargylic positions, respectively, and can be quantitatively deprotonated with amine bases like Et3N to give neutral Fp–allyl and Fp–allenyl σ-complexes (eqn 1).
+Fp(alkene)+ and Fp(alkyne)+ π-complexes are also quite acidic at the allylic and propargylic positions, respectively, and can be quantitatively deprotonated with amine bases like Et3N to give neutral Fp–allyl and Fp–allenyl σ-complexes (eqn 1, shown for alkene complex).